thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 4. In the next line input a name for the action and choose an icon that will represent a button.
 With this button, action will be performed.
 5. In the drop-down menu "Type", choose a _Custom action(with HTML template)_ action type.
 6. After choosing a Custom action type, a field with a ready template for inputting a function will appear.
-7. Enter your custom function there.
+7. Enter your custom HTML and JS functions in that fields.
 Examples in this tutorial are two custom functions.
    One that adds a dialog window to fill in and another that adds a possibility to edit assets.
-   (you can find an example of the function under the screenshots section).
+   (you can find an example of the functions under the screenshots section).
 8. Apply changes by clicking the "Save" button at the right bottom of the "Edit action" window.
 9. Apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
 10. Save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.